How to Create a Customer Journey Map: A Step-By-Step Guide

 2. Arrival: The actions the customer takes when they enter your store, hospital, or government office, such as checking in at a self-service kiosk.

-3. Queuing and Waiting: Where the customer must go while waiting to get serviced, such as a line, lobby, or waiting room.
+3. Queuing and Waiting: Where the customer must go while waiting to get served, such as a line, lobby, or waiting room.

 4. Service: How your organization delivers the service or product to the customer.

-5. Post-service: The collection of feedback that enables you to further optimize the customer experience.
+5. Post-service: The collection of customer feedback that enables you to further optimize the customer experience.

 6. Managing: How your organization collects data to make continuous improvements to the customer experience.